-The application of a unifying 'Touch of White' to public elevations, the use of complementary colours from an expanded coastal palette is considered a valuable means of contributing to the character of Shorehaven.
+In addition to the application of a unifying 'Touch of White' to public elevations, the use of complementary colours from an expanded coastal palette is considered a valuable means of contributing to the character of Shorehaven.
 In keeping with its coastal setting, the colour indicators should be derived from the natural elements of ocean, sky, beach, dunal heath and coastal bush.

-The intent is to provide a common colour base which contributes to the Shorehaven style and which can be accentuated through the thoughtful application of tonal variations and bolder accent colours.
+The intent is to provide a common colour base which contributes to the Shorehaven style and which can be accentuated through the judicious application of tonal variations and bolder accent colours.